A structured modified Newton approach for solving systems of nonlinear equations arising in interior-point methods for

 \subsection{Compatibility with previous work on interior-point methods}

 In order to have simple notation, we have chosen to formulate our problem on the form (\ref{eq:IQP}), with inequality constraints only.
 Analogous results hold for quadratic programs on standard form, as considered in \cite{GonSob2019,AltGon1999,MorSimTan2016,FriOrb2012,MorSim2017}.
-However, the update will then be on the diagonal of the $H$-matrix in the symmetric block 2-by-2 indefinite system.
+However, when working with reduced systems, then the update will be on the diagonal of the $H$-matrix in the symmetric block 2-by-2 indefinite system.

 Moreover, the proposed approach is also compatible with regularized methods for quadratic programming, e.g., \cite{FriOrb2012,AltGon1999,SauTom1996}, as long as the scaling of the regularization is not changed at iterations where the modified Jacobian is updated by a low-rank matrix.
 The scaling of the regularization may be changed at a refactorization step, e.g., on the form suggested in (\ref{eq:refact}) of Section~\ref{sec:impl}.